-Many runners will also carry an electrolyte tablet and an energy bar or energy gel with them to help them over that last energy hurdle.
+Many runners will also carry an electrolyte tablet, energy bar, or gel with them to help them over that last energy hurdle.
 But what if you could have both of those in one product?

+You can.
+And, in fact, that product is really where the whole sports energy industry started: sports drinks.
 The best sports drinks for runners aren’t sugar-loaded energy drinks.
-They are sachets of a powdered mix of carbohydrates and electrolytes that you can empty into your water bottle wherever you are to give you some extra energy and replace lost electrolytes.
+Rather, like the original original (Gatorade), they focus on replacing electrolytes, which are arguably more important to performance.
+Most come as packets of powdered mix, balancing carbohydrates and electrolytes.
+Empty the contents into your water bottle wherever you are to give you some extra energy and replace lost electrolytes.

 But there are many other great options out there to fit your taste buds and stomach.
 Read on to see our favorites…

 Science in Sport Beta Fuel

 Tailwind sports drinks are great for replacing expended carbohydrates and electrolytes.
 They are made from all-natural ingredients and are vegan and gluten-free, as well as non-GMO.